 How NOT to Smother a New College Roommate

 As you start college, you may be relieved to find that you get along wonderfully with your new roommate.
-While it’s great to be fast friends, you also have to live together, which gives a different dynamic to the relationship than a typical friendship.
+While it’s great to be fast friends, you also have to live together, which makes this relationship different from a typical friendship.

 For this reason, try to find the balance between being a friend and not overwhelming your new roommate with your presence every second of the day!

 Find Other Friends to Hang Out With

 While your friendship with your new roommate doesn’t have to end once you leave the room, you should avoid spending all your time with him or her.
 You will see plenty of your roommate in your residence, so spending every moment together outside of the dorm may cause you to get sick of each other.

 In fact, another great way to find more friends is by inviting other people from your dorm floor to dinner instead of always going only with your roommate.
 In addition, if you go to social gatherings with your new roommate, avoid standing in a corner gossiping with him or her.
-This kind of behavior may scare off other potential new friends since it can be intimidating.
+This kind of behavior can appear closed-off, and deter others from approaching you.
 Instead, get social at gatherings and make the rounds alone, saying hi to people who look friendly.

 Take a Hint from Your Roommate